Maha govt reduces security cover of Fadnavis, Raj Thackeray | Politics

 Reacting to the government's decision, Fadnavis saidhe had no complaints or worry.

+He said he received security for the first time afterbecoming the chief minister of Maharashtra and subsequently,on the threat perception after the hanging of (1993 Mumbaiblasts convict) Yakub Memon and action against Naxalites.

+''I feel security should be given on the basis ofthreat perception, now the government is giving security onthe basis of politics.
+Some are getting increased protectioneven when there is no threat perception to them,'' he said.

-''I am a people's person and this doesn't impact mytravel (schedules) to meet people,'' he said.
+''I am a people's person and this doesn't impact mytravel (schedules) to meet people,'' Fadnavis said.

 Speaking to reporters in Nagpur, state Home MinisterAnil Deshmukh rejected Upadhye's charge and said the decisionto review the security cover of several leaders and prominentpersonalities has been taken as perthe threat perception,irrespectiveof political affiliations.